Do B12 Shots for Weight Loss Really Work?

-Vitamin B12 is a water-soluble vitamin that is naturally present in animal-based food products, fortified processed foods, or as a dietary supplement or prescribed medication.
+Vitamin B12 is a water-soluble vitamin that is naturally present in animal-based food products, fortified processed foods, or dietary supplements or prescribed medication.
 Vitamin B12, also known as cobalamin, is involved in the metabolism of all cells within the human body.
-As one of eight B vitamins, it is an integral part of DNA synthesis, and in fatty acid and amino acid metabolism.
+As one of eight B vitamins, it is an integral part of DNA synthesis and in fatty acid and amino acid metabolism.
 What does this mean?
 It means that without the proper consumption and absorption of vitamin B12, the human body cannot properly metabolize fats and carbohydrates.

 In addition to its metabolic function, vitamin B12 is responsible for aiding the normal function of the nervous system through its position in the development of red blood cells in the bone marrow.
 Those with low levels of vitamin B12 can sometimes suffer from anemia and negative symptoms caused by an improperly functioning nervous system.

 Vitamin B12 is the largest and most structurally complex vitamin in the human body, consisting of four almost identical forms: cyanocobalamin, hydroxocobalamin, adenosylcobalamin, and methylcobalamin.
 The forms commonly used in B12 shots for weight loss are cyanocobalamin and methylcobalamin.